What the Flock is the Flamingle?

 If you’d like to subscribe and become a part of our Flamingle family, let us know!

-What’s the highest number of degrees that one person has earned from the UW?See Abe's Answer >
+What’s the history of the Greenbush Bakery?See Abe's Answer >

 We decided to try to most popular dishes at some of the most iconic Library Mall food carts — only for research purposes, of course.Read More >

 Why is there a statue of Abe Lincoln on Bascom Hill?See Abe's Answer >